limeilinda/limeilinda/README.md

 ## 🔭 I’m currently working on my passion project StockTrax 📈
-StockTrax is a web application that allows the user to create a theoretical investment portfolio to track performance against EOD data without spending real money.

 <!--
 **limeilinda/limeilinda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.